WeisongZhao/SACDj/README.md

 <p>

 This repository is for Simplified SACD (w/o sparse deconvolution) and will be in continued development.
-The full SACD can be found in [SACDM](https://github.com/WeisongZhao/SACDm).
-If you find this useful, please cite the paper. <b>Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for fast high-throughput and four-dimensional live-cell super-resolution imaging,  X(X), XXX-XXX (2021)</b>
+The full SACD can be found in [SACDm](https://github.com/WeisongZhao/SACDm).
+It is a part of publication.
+For details, please refer to: <b>Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for fast high-throughput and four-dimensional live-cell super-resolution imaging, X(X), XXX-XXX (2021)</b>
 <br>
 <br>
 <br>